cs320-wisc/f21/p3/README.md

 scraping.
 You'll hand-in a module called `scrape.py`.
 It will contain three classes `GraphScraper`, `FileScraper` and `WebScraper`.

-Make sure to run the tests (which we plan to release by the weekend!) before handing in.
+Make sure to run the tests before handing in.
 During development, we recommend having a debug.ipynb notebook to make calls to your module.

 # Group Part (75%)